Information Bulletin for Individuals Filing Lay-off Complaints

 - It is incorrect to assume that if you have stamped your documents protected, private or confidential they will not be disclosed or forwarded to the other parties.

-- It is incorrect to assume that the PSLREB has an obligation to protect your information.
-Unlike departments, the PSLREB cannot remove confidential information from documents it receives before forwarding them.
-The PSLREB cannot withhold certain documents and forward others.
+- It is incorrect to assume that the FPSLREB has an obligation to protect your information.
+Unlike departments, the FPSLREB cannot remove confidential information from documents it receives before forwarding them.
+The FPSLREB cannot withhold certain documents and forward others.
 Section 14 of the Public Service Staffing Complaints Regulations requires that the complaint and all the supporting documents be forwarded to the Deputy Head and all the other parties to the complaint.

 - It is not necessary and you should not include detailed sensitive personal or medical information on your complaint form, nor attach any medical records or other documents that contain confidential information about yourself or others upon filing your complaint.
 It is NOT necessary to include all the documents related to your selection of employees for retention or lay-off (SERLO) process at the time of filing your complaint.